The BEST Prime Rib Rub (+ Video)

 Instructions

-• Combine all the ingredients in a bowl and apply before cooking using your preferred prime rib cooking method.
+• Combine all the ingredients in a small bowl.
+Apply a minimum of 12 hours before cooking using your preferred prime rib cooking method.

 Notes